 Between 2017 and 2020, I found and edited 28 unpublished piano pieces by Herbert Howells.
-The first in a series of Naxos recordings (featuring pianist Matthew Schellhorn) has now been released: LINK
+These have now been published by Wise Music.
+The first in a series of Naxos recordings (featuring pianist Matthew Schellhorn) has also now been released: LINK

 The edited scores are available in a single volume from Wise Music…

 Naxos – Howells Piano Music Volume One